Deciduous shrubs are placed into three groups:

 Shrubs that flower in the spring should not be pruned until immediately after flowering.
 Though pruning earlier will not harm the health of the plant, the flowering display will be reduced.
 Examples of these types of plants include forsythia, lilac and mock orange.
 Shrubs that bloom on current seasons’ growth or that do not produce ornamental flowers are best pruned in late winter to early spring.
 Examples include Rose-of-Sharon, pyracantha, Bumald spirea and Japanese spirea.

 Pruning during the spring allows wounds to heal quickly without threat from insects or disease.
 There is no need to treat pruning cuts with paints or sealers.
-In fact, some of these products may retard healing.
+In fact, some of these products may slow healing.
 There are three basic methods used in pruning shrubs: thinning, heading back and rejuvenating.
 Thinning is used to thin out branches from a shrub that is too dense.
 It is accomplished by removing most of the inward growing twigs by cutting them back to a larger branch.
 On multi-stemmed shrubs, the oldest canes may be completely removed.

 Heading back is done by removing the end of a branch by cutting it back to a bud and is used for either reducing height or keeping a shrub compact.
 Branches are not cut back to a uniform height because this results in a "witches-broom" effect.